101 Dalmatians II: Patch's London Adventure: Plot

-The Radcliffe family and their 101 Dalmatians are preparing to move to their "Dalmatian Plantation", a home in the countryside with plenty of room for all of them.
-However, Patch, one of the puppies, feels ignored and wishes to be unique like his television hero, Thunderbolt.
+Some time after the events of the first film, the Radcliffe family and their 101 Dalmatians are preparing to move to their "Dalmatian Plantation", a home in the countryside with plenty of room for all of them.
+However, one of the puppies, Patch, feels ignored and wishes to be unique like his television hero, Thunderbolt.
 While watching The Thunderbolt Adventure Hour, Patch hears about a chance to appear on the show.
-He is accidentally left behind when his family leaves for the plantation, so he decides to head for the audition to meet his hero and win a guest spot on the show, but fails to impress the producers.
+Patch is accidentally left behind when his family leaves for the plantation, so he decides to head for the audition to meet his hero and win a guest spot on the show, but fails to impress the producers.
+Meanwhile, Thunderbolt's sidekick Lil' Lightning is mistreated and underappreciated and tricks Thunderbolt into believing that he would be replaced and convinces him to go make "real-life heroic deeds" so he would trick the producers into making himself the hero of his own show.
+Seeing how much Patch knows about his adventures, Thunderbolt decides to ask him for help.

-Meanwhile, Thunderbolt's "trusty" sidekick, Lil' Lightning, tells Thunderbolt the producers want to replace him with a younger dog.
-In order to save his job, Thunderbolt decides he will go into the real world and perform an act of true heroism to prove himself.
-A veritable reference book to Thunderbolt's many adventures, Patch provides the perfect guide for the television star in his attempts at real-life heroics.
-Elsewhere in London, Cruella de Vil attempts to soothe her fixation on spots with the help of Lars, a French beatnik artist.
+Elsewhere in London, Cruella de Vil, unable to purchase furs due to being on probation and a restraining order after being exposed and arrested for stealing the Radcliffes' original 15 puppies, attempts to soothe her fixation on spots with the help of Lars, a French beatnik artist.
 In order to inspire him, she restarts her hunt for the Dalmatians, using a newspaper picture of Patch to find their new address.

-Patch's family finally becomes aware that he is missing and go back to London to find him.
-Cruella bails her former henchmen, Jasper and Horace, out of prison.
+Patch's family finally becomes aware that he is missing and returns to London to search for him.
+Cruella bails her former henchmen, Horace and Jasper Badun, out of prison.
 She sends them in a stolen dog food truck to steal the remaining puppies.
-They succeed after dealing with Nanny, and they take them to Lars.
-When Cruella requests she be made a masterpiece from their fur, Lars angrily refuses, not wanting them to be harmed.
-Angered, she has him bound and gagged and returns to her original plan of making a Dalmatian fur coat.
+The Baduns succeed after dealing with Nanny, and they take the puppies to Lars.
+When Cruella requests she be made a masterpiece from the puppies' fur, Lars refuses, not wanting to harm the puppies.
+Enraged, Cruella has him bound and gagged and returns to her original evil plan of making a Dalmatian fur coat.

 The imprisoned puppies use the Twilight Bark to send a distress signal, which is picked up by Patch and Thunderbolt, and they set out to save Patch's family.
-Lightning is horrified when he discovers Thunderbolt might actually become a hero and hurries to the warehouse where the puppies are being held.
-He convinces Thunderbolt not to use Patch's stealth plan, but to openly attack.
-Cruella appears, knocks Thunderbolt out, and locks Patch and Thunderbolt in a cage.
-Lightning sneaks in and reveals to Patch that Thunderbolt is just an actor.
-Patch is deeply hurt that Thunderbolt would lie, but soon realizes that their current situation was covered in one of The Thunderbolt Adventure Hour episodes, and manages to escape.
-Patch releases his family, but Thunderbolt stays in his open cage.
-Patch manages to trick Cruella, Jasper, and Horace into going downstairs, while the puppies escape through the building's roof.
+Lil' Lightning follows them and convinces Thunderbolt not to use Patch's stealth plan, but to openly attack.
+Cruella knocks Thunderbolt unconscious and has the Baduns lock Patch and Thunderbolt in a cage.
+Lil' Lightning then tells Patch that Thunderbolt is just an actor.
+Patch falls into despair, but Lucky reminds him that Thunderbolt escaped a similar predicament in one of the TV episodes.
+Patch breaks out and releases his siblings, but Thunderbolt remains behind, ashamed of himself for disappointing Patch.
+The Dalmatians escape through the building's roof to a double-decker bus.
 Meanwhile, Thunderbolt escapes from his cage and frees Lars.